 In addition to Boston’s many historic sites, the city also has a lot of historic hotels.

-These hotels date from around the mid-19th century to the early 20th century, during the second phase of the industrial revolution in Massachusetts, and have had many famous guests and visitors over the centuries, some of which reportedly still haunt the hotels.
+These hotels date from around the mid-19th century to the early 20th century, during the second phase of the industrial revolution in Massachusetts, and have had many famous guests and visitors over the centuries, some of which reportedly still haunt these hotels.

 Not only are these hotels historic, but they are also considered some of the best in the city and have great ratings and reviews.

 The following is a list of historic hotels in Boston:

 Built in 1847, the Marriott’s Boston Custom House was originally the Boston Custom House, which collected duties on imported goods from incoming ships in Boston harbor.